abhishek-ch/around-dataengineering/journey/DataEngineer_Journey.md

 	4. There is sudden spike in resource utilization, why ?
 	5. Why suddenly this job is slow ?
 	6. Nobody has any idea what am I running in cluster, nothing to worry :astonished: ?

+## After V1.0

+This is really not the end, but the beginning.
+Technically we just launched the Project and now more people gonna use it and more requirements gonna pop-up.
+Next discussions will be around _Data Warehousing, Data Analytics and Large scale Machine Learning Platform_ and what not!

+__So we just opened the pandoras box and things gonnna be more exciting, more debate and more technologies :satisfied:__